-MLAG 2019 Pre-Gathering Classes
+MLAG 2020 Pre-Gathering Classes

-MLAG will again present three Pre-Gathering workshops in 2019.
+MLAG will again present three Pre-Gathering workshops in 2020.
 Though the Gathering proper does not begin until Wednesday, these Pre-MLAG workshops will provide some wonderful options for early arrivals.
 The workshops will cost $130 per person.
 Instructors and levels are described below.
-When registration opens on October 1, you may register on-line for these workshops or use our downloadable form which will also be available on October 1 as part of the registration print packet.
-Please send your check (remember, made out to MLAG) and registration form to MLAG, c/o Michael Poole, 1050 Whippoorwill Lane, Chapel Hill, NC 27517 or call the MLAG Hot Line at 844-994-9939.We will be limiting the maximum number of students in each workshop to 20 so, if you’re considering taking one of these workshops, you should register as soon as you can.
+You may register on-line for these workshops or use our downloadable registration form which is included in the printable registration packet.
+Please send your check (remember, made out to MLAG) and registration form to MLAG, c/o Michael Poole, 1050 Whippoorwill Lane, Chapel Hill, NC 27517.We will be limiting the maximum number of students in each workshop to 20 students so, if you’re considering taking one of these workshops, you should register as soon as you can.

-The workshops will be conducted in three 3-hour sessions beginning at 9am on Tuesday, June 19 with locations to be determined at a later date.
+The workshops will be conducted in three 3-hour sessions beginning at 9am on Tuesday, June 25 with locations to be determined at a later date.
 You will be notified prior to arrival.
 While the campground will be available, the regular meal program doesn’t begin until dinner on Wednesday.
-Tuesday and Wednesday lunch and Wednesday dinner will be available to all campers, including Pre-Gathering attendees.
+Tuesday and Wednesday lunch and Tuesday dinner will be available to all campers, including Pre-Gathering attendees.
 If you have registered for the Gathering proper and elected to purchase these meals, you are all set.
-If you are only attending a Pre-Gathering class and want either of the lunch options and/or the dinner option, then check the appropriate box or boxes and include the extra money per meal ($11.00 per lunch/$14.00 per dinner — spouses are also welcome) in your check made out to MLAG.
+If you are only attending a Pre-Gathering class and want either of the lunch options and/or the dinner option, then check the appropriate box or boxes and include the extra money per meal ($13.00 per lunch/$16.00 per dinner — spouses are also welcome) in your check made out to MLAG.
 Mail all Pre-Gathering materials to Michael Poole (address is above and on the registration form).
 You may certainly provide your own meals as well.